Crowder scores season-high 21, Suns blow out Pelicans 111-86 - WHIZ News

-PHOENIX (AP) — Jae Crowder scored a season-high 21 points, Cameron Johnson added 18 and the Phoenix Suns rolled to a 111-86 win over the New Orleans Pelicans on Tuesday night.
+Jae Crowder scored a season-high 21 points, Cameron Johnson added 18 and the Suns showed off their newfound depth by rolling to a 111-86 win over the New Orleans Pelicans on Tuesday night.

+“It’s a team game, it’s not 1 v 1,” Suns forward Mikal Bridges said.
+“It’s five guys.
+We’re getting better every day.”

-The game was billed as an intriguing matchup between two of the league’s rising teams but the Suns broke the game open by outscoring the Pelicans 35-15 in the second quarter to take a 66-44 advantage into the break.
+The Suns broke the game open by outscoring the Pelicans 35-15 in the second quarter to take a 66-44 advantage into the break.
+Second-year coach Monty Williams said his team’s stellar defense sparked the avalanche of points that buried New Orleans by halftime.

+“They missed shots tonight once we started playing with force on the defensive end,” Williams said.

 Crowder — in his first year with the Suns after helping the Heat to the NBA Finals last season — rattled home his fifth 3-pointer as the shot clock expired midway through the third quarter to push the Suns ahead 79-47.
 A frustrated coach Stan Van Gundy quickly called timeout for the Pelicans but the damage was already done.